KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * The first Electro-Charged damage tick is determined by the trigger character.
 * For example, if Keqing applies an Electro source to an enemy with a Hydro aura, there will be a Keqing Electro-Charged tick.
-* Subsequent Electro-Charged damage ticks are determined by the last character to apply an elemental source before the next Electro-Charged tick.
+* Subsequent Electro-Charged damage ticks are determined by the last character to apply an Elemental source before the next Electro-Charged tick.
   * For example, Keqing has triggered the first Electro-Charged at 0 seconds with double cast E.
     * At 0.5 seconds, she applies another Electro source via an Electro-imbued autoattack
     * At 0.9 seconds, a XingQiu Q sword applies Hydro source
-    * At 1.0 seconds, a XingQiu Electro-Charged tick will occur because the last elemental source applied was via XQ sword.
+    * At 1.0 seconds, a XingQiu Electro-Charged tick will occur because the last Elemental source applied was via XQ sword.
   * Alternatively, considering the same scenario listed above
     * At 0.9 seconds, XingQiu Q sword applies Hydro source
     * At 0.95 seconds, Keqing applies an Electro source via an Electro-imbued autoattack
-    * At 1.0 seconds, a Keqing Electro-Charged tick will occur because the last elemental source applied was via Keqing Electro-imbued autoattack
+    * At 1.0 seconds, a Keqing Electro-Charged tick will occur because the last Elemental source applied was via Keqing Electro-imbued autoattack
 * [Video evidence](https://www.youtube.com/watch?v=vHQI2LaQN4M) - note how the first Electro-Charged ticks for 1713 \(KQ Electro-Charged\) and the second Electro-Charged ticks for 777 \(XQ Electro-Charged\).
-This is because prior to the 2nd tick, the last elemental source applied was XQ orbital swords.
+This is because prior to the 2nd tick, the last Elemental source applied was XQ orbital swords.

 ### Frame testing values of Electro-Charged triggered by Keqing Electro-imbued autoattack

 * 0f: EC triggered \(but damage hasn’t gone through yet\)
 * 4f: appearance of Normal Attack damage
-* 8f: appearance of Electro-Charged dmg value \(the damage value, not the word Electro-Charged\) and HP reduction in HP bar
+* 8f: appearance of Electro-Charged DMG value \(the damage value, not the word Electro-Charged\) and HP reduction in HP bar
-* 62f: disappearance of Electro-Charged dmg value
+* 62f: disappearance of Electro-Charged DMG value
-* 68f: appearance of 2nd Electro-Charged dmg value and HP reduction in HP bar
+* 68f: appearance of 2nd Electro-Charged DMG value and HP reduction in HP bar

 ### How Hitlag affects Electro-Charged